NorthernScott/exu-website/docs/the-party/ada-glowsword.md

 Since completing her basic arcane education about a year ago, Ada has started to specialize in Abjuration, with a focus on extraplanar incursions (rather like a paranormal investigator).

 ## Quest

+> [!NOTE|inline end] Trinket
+> A small box of different buttons that she collected from around her parents’ workshop.
+Like collecting rocks, she took them because they were shiny and pretty.
+Now she keeps them because they remind her of her family.

 The Cobalt Soul has sent Ada to Nicodranas to investigate reports of extraplanar incursions, and with not much more information than that.
 Since there is no Cobalt Reserve in Nicodranas, she was sent via teleportation circle to [Tidepeak Tower](https://criticalrole.fandom.com/wiki/Tidepeak_Tower), the home of archmage Yussa Errenis, a member of the Arcana Pansophical.